sujpac/github-read-service/README.md

 ## Setup
-The following instructions are written for Mac/Linux machines:
+The following instructions are written for MacOS/Linux machines with the latest version of [Python 3](https://www.python.org/downloads/) installed:

 1. Clone repository
 ```